Salah1174/CodeAlpha_CPP_BasicFileManager/README.md

 4. Move Files
 5. View Files/Subfolders in Directory

+Notes :
-When accessing a Folder write //instead of / in the path
+When accessing a Folder write // instead of / in the path
+When moving files write name of file to be moved at end of path